Managing Professional Expectations in Leadership Is No Easy Task

 People will take their behavioral cues from you, so practice what you preach.
 When you’re wrong, promptly admit it.
 When you miss your marks, own it.
 Above all, don’t blame others for the mistakes you make.
 We all make them.

 How do you handle expectations on the job?
-Have a personal experience you’d like to share?
+How can you improve accountability?

 You Might Also Like…